 Fugaku and Sasuke had a falling out after that summer.
 Fugaku wanted Sasuke to focus on his studies.
 Sasuke wanted to go to a culinary art school.

-Sasuke ended up being disowned by his father before he entered his junior year of high school and he moved out to live with his older brother and his partners.
-Itachi and his wife Izumi and their beloved Shisui assisted in financing Sasuke’s dream to go to culinary school and Obito found him a job working at a restaurant in which his friend Kakashi Hatake worked as a bartender.
+Sasuke ended up being disowned by his father before he entered his junior year of high school and he moved out to live with his older brother and his friends.
+Itachi and his best friends Izumi and her husband Shisui assisted in financing Sasuke’s dream to go to culinary school and Obito found him a job working at a restaurant in which his friend Kakashi Hatake worked as a bartender.

 He eventually moved in with Kakashi as to not cause conflict with his family.
 He knew his father needed his brother and he wasn’t going to make his brother pick sides.

 Dan Kato, the owner of Wisteria Place, took him under his wing as a commis chef and taught him everything he knew before he passed away.